-Bulla en el Barrio is a New York-based Colombian Bullerengue collective led by singer Carolina Oliveros.
+Bulla en el Barrio is New York’s first Colombian Bullerengue collective.

 Palenque of San Basilio

-San Basilio de Palenque is the only palenque that survived to the present day.
-There African traditions were preserved.
-Some people still speak Palenquero, a unique Spanish-Bantu language with roots around the Congo River in West Africa.
+San Basilio de Palenque is the only Colombian palenque that survives to the present day.
+It preserves many African traditions.
+Some people still speak Palenquero, a unique Spanish-Bantu language with roots around West Africa’s Congo River.

-The spirit that enabled the people of the Palenques to survive, to escape, and to preserve their traditions, lives on.
-The first free Black Americans would be very proud to know that their traditions carry on.
+The spirit that enabled the people to survive, escape to a palenque, and renew their traditions, lives on.
 Let freedom sing.